ChicoState/ux-catalyst/phaseIII/README.md

 ## Introduction

 !!!
 Describe the general problem that the project is trying to solve and the focus of this interval of work !!!
+For Task 1 our user played the role of an individual who wanted to lose 30 pounds in 3 months.
+We wanted the user to add this to the goals section of the app.
+We created this task in order to test the main functionality of the app, which is to add goals.
+For Task 2 we wanted the user to share their flexibility routine to the forum.
+This task was important because it served as a test as to whether or not the concept of dragging goals to a forum was intuitive and workable.
+In Task 3 the UX team wanted the user to get help from the forum to change an existing goal.
+For Task 4, we wanted the user to edit an existing exercise.
+Finally, in Task 5, we wanted the user to sign out of Catalyst.

 ## Methods